DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-02-12-adding-mentors-in-support.md

 ### Removing a mentor

-Users must confirm the mentor’s removal when they select' Remove mentor'.
+Users must confirm the mentor’s removal when they select ‘Remove mentor’.

 When users remove a mentor from the organisation, we retain their data.
 We must keep a historical record of mentors allocated to placements and trainees.

 *[DQT]: Database of Qualified Teachers
 *[TRN]: Teacher Reference Number
-*[GIAS]: Get Information about Schools